Oneshotqq/Where-to-Eat/README.md

 *   Get verified they have past experience to reviewing restaurants
 *   login
 *   Comments on restaurants rate them and add pictures of their experience (update/delete)
 *   can announce  the opening of new restaurants as an Add
+*   can share restaurants

 ---